MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 The template implements a web service with a messaging endpoint.
 When it receives a request, the service extracts the authentication header and request payload and forwards them to the adapter.

 The C# and JavaScript SDKs support streaming connections.
-While the echo bot does not use any of the streaming features, the adapter in the C# and JavaScript templates is designed to support them.
+While the echo bot doesn't use any of the streaming features, the adapter in the C# and JavaScript templates is designed to support them.

 Each incoming request represents the start of a new turn.